-Tons of information, chaotic structures, digital culture, incomplete narratives, history of art and memory, have been the stimulus that created the need to somehow manage this overwhelming material, with work, turning it into art.
+Information overload, chaotic structures, digital culture, incomplete narratives, history of art and memory, have been the stimuli that created the need to somehow manage this overwhelming material, with work, turning it into art.

 Therefore, I explore the role of painting in the digital age by creating dynamic paintings of vibrant color that are built up through fragmentation, individual micro-stories as well as moments of sheer abstraction.

 As an image collector, I begin the creation of my works with a two-way tour of both the virtual and physical worlds.
-The gathered images of various origins such as pixels, plant motifs, animals, ancient Greek columns, renaissance engravings, children's drawings and scraps of my own works, serve as ready mades for the creation of hybrid compositions.
+The gathered images of various origins such as pixels, botanical motifs, animals, ancient Greek architecture, renaissance engravings, children's drawings and scraps of my own works, serve as ready mades for the creation of hybrid compositions.

 Christina Papaioannou is an Athens-based visual artist from Thessaloniki, Greece.

 She holds an Integrated Master’s degree from Athens School of Fine Arts.
 In 2019 she received the MATAROA Award for upcoming artists at 4th Art Thessaloniki International Contemporary Art Fair.
 Her work has been exhibited in Greece, Cyprus and London and is included in private collections.

 Her debut solo exhibition titled "Let the Lion talk", took place at Sianti Gallery, Athens, curated by Thanassis Moutsopoulos.

 Upcoming solo exhibition: AG18 Gallery, Vienna, September 2023

 N E W S

 Christina Papaioannou & Thanassis Moutsopoulos: Speech / presentation in the context of "Let the Lion talk" solo exhibition.